 There's a onetime purchase price, yearly maintenance/management fees, Exchange Fees and a yearly membership fee to the exchange company.
 Maintenance fees can vary from 200usd to 1000usd a year, per week, depending on the resort.
 Exchange fees will run approximately 200usd a week.
 Ther may be other fee's as well.

 A family or person can purchase a timeshare through a timeshare broker, timeshare resale company, timeshare resale by owner or by attending a timeshare presentation.
 Attending a presentation will help you fully understand the type of timeshare you acquire.
 It will also be much more expensive purchasing from a presentation than from an owner.

 The period of time purchased can vary from 20 years to a deeded property.
 Deeded property can mainly be found in America and the UK.
-A deeded property states that you own "in perpetuity" a specific week in a specific room of the resort you purchased. "in perpetuity" means you can own it forever.
+A deeded property states that you own "in perpetuity" a specific week in a specific room of the resort you purchased. "in perpetuity" means you own it forever.
 You can rent it, sell it, will it, or gift it to another..
-Time intervals can be from 20 years - 50 years and holds the same rights without the ownership papers.
+Time intervals can be from 20 years - 50 years and holds the same rights without the ownership.